pvcordeiro/ft_printf/README.md

 This will generate the library libftprintf.a, which you can use in other projects.

-To clean up the object files and the static library, use:
+To clean up the object files, use:

 ```
 make clean